Your strategies held for years. Now menopause and the smallest criticism can both knock you sideways.

 Three steps.

-1. Book a free Discovery Session.
-20 minutes online.
-I ask about what is most pressing for you, we explore what is behind it, and we see if coaching is the right next step.
+- Book a free Discovery Session.
+20 minutes on Zoom.
+We discuss what is most pressing for you and whether coaching is the right next step.
 No pressure, no sales pitch.
 If we are not a good fit, I will tell you.

 I think I have ADHD but I have not been formally diagnosed.
 Can I still work with you?